Trần Ngọc Châu: Family, education

-Tran Ngoc Châu was born in 1923 or 1924 into a Confucian–Buddhist family of government officials (historically called mandarins, quan in Vietnamese), who lived in the ancient city of Huế, then the imperial capital, on the coast of central Vietnam.
+Tran Ngoc Châu was born in 1923 or 1924 into a Confucian–Buddhist family of mandarins (quan in Vietnamese), who lived in the ancient city of Huế, then the imperial capital, on the coast of central Vietnam.
 Since birth records at that time were not common, his family designated January 1, 1924, as his birthday "just for convenience".
 His grandfather Tran Tram was a well-known scholar and a minister in the imperial cabinet, and his father Tran Dao Te was a chief judge.
 As traditional members of the government, his family had "never resigned themselves to French rule."
 Châu spent seven youthful years as a student monk at a Buddhist school and seminary.
 In addition he received a French education at a lycée.
 Yet along with his brothers and sister, and following respected leaders, Châu became filled with "the Vietnamese nationalist spirit" and determined to fight for his country's independence.